-    But, like any good paladin, you need to consider if this is going to
+But, like any good paladin, you need to consider if this is going to be

-damage, provided that you do nothing else with your Action and that combat
+provided that you do nothing else with your Action and that combat last long

-last long enough.
-If you use the same slot on a critical hit (the best
+enough.
+If you use the same slot on a critical hit (the best time to smite)

 So Spirit Shroud will deal more total damage, especially if you have a way to make more attacks, such as Haste or Polearm Master.
 However, that depends on combat being lengthy.
 A typical combat last 3 to 5 rounds, so you can expect to get half of that 58.5 damage.
 Things tip more toward Spirit Shroud when you upcast it to 5th level, doubling the damage from Spirit Shroud but only adding 4d8 additional damage to your Divine Smite on a critical hit.